Former Undergraduates

 Cameron Brown – Cameron was responsible for stomatal counts on leaf tissue of plants exposed to diesel exhaust as part of Susan Jaconis’ PhD experiment.
 (2013)

-RERobert Elam – Robert started out by helping Susan Jaconis with her fieldwork during Summer 2013 examining the effects of diesel exhaust on plant health and reproduction, but then eventually took on his own project the following year.
-He returned to the graduate program, earning his MS degree in 2018 and is now in the PhD program in our laboratory.
+Robert Elam – Robert started out by helping Susan Jaconis with her fieldwork during Summer 2013 examining the effects of diesel exhaust on plant health and reproduction, but then eventually took on his own project.
+He returned to the graduate program, earning his MS degree in 2018 his PhD program in 2023.
 (2013-2015)

 Margaret Schuster – Margaret became proficient in DNA extractions of plants and took care of our plants in the greenhouse.